Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Background and Related Work

-Gao et al. \cite{gao2023constructing} empirically investigated the three key factors in in-context learning in code intelligence tasks: selection, order, and number of examples.
-They found that both similarity and diversity in example selection are important in both performance and stability in predictions.
-They also find that the order and the number of examples have an impact on their performance.
-Li et al. \cite{li2023nuances} investigated \emph{ChatGPT}'s ability to find correct failure-inducing test cases for buggy source code.
-From their initial finding, \emph{ChatGPT} had a low success rate but after guiding it to focus with correct nuances, they were able to drastically improve the performance.
-Feng et al. \cite{feng2023prompting} proposed \emph{AdbGPT}, a novel approach that uses LLMs to automatically reproduce bugs from bug reports, without any training or hard-coding effort.
-They designed prompts that leverage few-shot learning and chain-of-thought reasoning, to elicit LLMs’ knowledge and logical reasoning for bug replay.
-Geng et al. \cite{geng2024large} investigated the LLMs' performance in generating code comments with multiple intents regarding their properties.
-They adopted the in-context learning paradigm and designed customized strategies for example selection and re-ranking techniques to enhance the performance.
-Kabir et al. \cite{kabir2023answers} did an analysis on \emph{ChatGPT}'s responses to Stack Overflow (SO) questions in ASE tasks.
-They analyzed 517 SO questions, linguistic analysis, and a user study and found more than half of the answers were incorrect and 77\% of them were verbose.
-However, users still preferred \emph{ChatGPT} 39.34\% of the time due to the comprehensiveness and the style of language.
+Gao et al. \cite{gao2023constructing} investigated three key factors in in-context learning for code tasks: selection, order, and number of examples.
+They found that both similarity and diversity in example selection were crucial for performance and stability.
+Li et al. \cite{li2023nuances} studied \emph{ChatGPT}'s ability to find failure-inducing test cases, showing that performance improved drastically with correct guidance.
+Feng et al. \cite{feng2023prompting} introduced \emph{AdbGPT}, an LLM-based approach for reproducing bugs using few-shot learning and chain-of-thought reasoning.
+Kabir et al. \cite{kabir2023answers} analyzed \emph{ChatGPT}'s responses to Stack Overflow questions, finding over half of the answers incorrect and 77\% verbose.
+Geng et al. \cite{geng2024large} adopted in-context learning for code summarization, using customized strategies like selection and re-ranking to enhance performance.

-Although the research in prompt engineering is picking up, there have not been many studies that have compared the fine-tuning models and the prompt-engineered LLMs comprehensively on various ASE tasks.
-To mitigate this research gap, this paper compares the former fine-tuning paradigm with the prompt-engineered LLMs in quantitative and qualitative approaches.
+Wang et al. \cite{wang2022no} compared prompt-tuning and fine-tuning on three code tasks (defect prediction, code summarization, and code translation) using two pre-trained models, \emph{CodeBERT} and \emph{CodeT5}.
+In contrast, we explored the effectiveness of \emph{GPT-4} using three prompting techniques (basic, in-context learning, and task-specific prompting) against 16 fine-tuned LLMs.
+The main difference between the studies lies in model size: they assessed models with 220M and 125M parameters, whereas we evaluated \emph{GPT-4} with 1.76T parameters.
+We also included a qualitative analysis surveying academia and industry participants to explore the impact of different prompting strategies.

+Despite growing interest in prompt engineering, comparisons between fine-tuned and prompt-engineered LLMs in ASE tasks remain limited.
+Fine-tuning modifies pre-trained LM parameters to optimize a task, while prompt engineering crafts natural language queries to obtain the desired output without parameter changes.
+Fine-tuning can achieve better performance but requires more data and resources \cite{trad2024prompt,wang2022no}.
+Prompt engineering leverages LLMs' versatility but may face issues like inconsistency and insufficient domain knowledge optimization \cite{ouyang2023llm,trad2024prompt,li2023assisting}.
+To address this gap, we conducted the first quantitative and qualitative comparison of fine-tuning and prompt engineering methods.